 Cream-fried eggs, basted eggs with avocado, and easy omelets were life savers when I was on a time crunch, with like 10 minutes between meetings to grab lunch.
 Avocados in general were a great easy option to provide fat and flavor quickly.

 I recommend roasting or grilling lots of veggies at a time and keeping them in the fridge, and then can throw them in omelets, scrambled eggs, or wherever you need them.
-Same for some ground hamburger (I keep some in the fridge to up my protein), and I’d grill up seasoned chicken for all sorts of uses.
+Same for some ground hamburger or Asian ground chicken (I keep some in the fridge to up my protein), and I’d grill up seasoned chicken for all sorts of uses.
 More on grilling later.

 I would whip up some tuna salad (or with salmon) and pile that with raw veggies (carrots, tomatoes) on lettuce leaves as a “wrap” or just throw on top of an actual salad.